2016 - Present

 In order to achieve high standards with quality products and speed to market, the team would need to shift from doing just manual test efforts to a mix of manual and automated testing.

 I created three new roles within the Wegmans IT department under Software Quality to support automated testing and began to re-brand the team to evolve in supporting the future of CI\CD with Continuous Testing within our IT department.

 Created a strategic plan to move automation into the IT department.

 The plan included:

-Up-skilling the current team to learn to automate
+Educating the current team to learn to skills to automate

 Embedding QA into Software Development teams